 The Southern Ocean (south of 30°S) is responsible for ~40% of the total global ocean uptake of human-induced CO2 emissions, and 75% of the additional heat that these emissions have trapped on Earth.
-The Southern Ocean Time Series site is focused on the sub-Antarctic Zone because waters formed at the surface in this region, the Sub-Antarctic Mode and Antarctic Intermediate waters, slide under warmer subtropical and tropical waters and carry this CO2 and heat into the deep ocean, out of contact with the atmosphere.
+The Southern Ocean Time Series (SOTS) site is focused on the sub-Antarctic Zone because waters formed at the surface in this region, the Sub-Antarctic Mode and Antarctic Intermediate waters, slide under warmer subtropical and tropical waters and carry this CO2 and heat into the deep ocean, out of contact with the atmosphere.
 This process also supplies oxygen for deep ocean ecosystems, and exports nutrients that fuel ~70% of global ocean primary production.
-The sub-Antarctic Zone and these processes are expected to change with global warming but the potential impacts of these changes are not yet known.
+The sub-Antarctic Zone and these processes are expected to change with global warming, but the potential impacts of these changes are not yet known.

-The Southern Ocean Time Series (SOTS) site southwest of Tasmania is comprised of a number of elements including a deep ocean sediment trap mooring (SAZ), a surface biogeochemistry mooring (Pulse) and an air-sea flux mooring (SOFS).
-Located in the sub-Antarctic Zone near 140oE, 47oS, the site is particularly vulnerable to the extreme weather events that typify the area including very large waves, strong currents and severe storms, presenting significant technical and engineering challenges.
+The Southern Ocean Time Series site southwest of Tasmania is comprised of several elements including a deep ocean sediment trap mooring (SAZ), a surface biogeochemistry mooring (Pulse) and an air-sea flux mooring (SOFS).
+Located in the sub-Antarctic Zone (140°E, 47°S), the site is particularly vulnerable to the extreme weather events that typify the area including very large waves, strong currents and severe storms, presenting significant technical and engineering challenges.
 The Southern Ocean Time Series is an Australian contribution to the international OceanSITES global network of time series observatories and is one of the few comprehensive Southern Ocean sites globally.
 Data collected from the Pulse and SOFS are relayed back by satellite.
 The sub-surface data is stored and downloaded when the moorings are retrieved (approximately a year later).

-The animation below (created by the Marine National Facility) shows the process of deploying moorings and describes what the different types of moorings measure.
+The animation (created by the Marine National Facility) shows the process of deploying moorings and describes what the different types of moorings measure.